 Whether You Are Able to Return to Work

-You are entitled to compensation for all the wages you lose during recovery.
+You are entitled to brain injury compensation for all the wages you lose during recovery.
 Let us continue with our examples from above: you suffer a concussion that keeps you out of work for three weeks.
 You make $1,500 a week.
 You would be entitled to $4,500 in lost wages.

 However, you are also entitled to wages you will lose in the future.
 If your brain injury robbed you of your ability to work, you can recover those losses.
-You can also recover compensation if your injury forced you to work fewer hours or take a lesser paying job.
+You can also recover brain injury compensation if your injury forced you to work fewer hours or take a lesser paying job.
 In this case, your age and occupation can affect how much you recover.
 For example, a retired grandfather will recover less than a 40-year-old banker.

 Note: As brain injuries can require round-the-clock care, lost wages do not only apply to just the victim.
-If a loved one of a brain injury victim had to work fewer hours or quit their job entirely to help care for the injured party, they can obtain compensation for those lost wages, too.
+If a loved one of a brain injury victim had to work fewer hours or quit their job entirely to help care for the injured party, they can obtain brain injury compensation for those lost wages, too.

 How Your Brain Injury Affected Other Aspects of Your Life

 Most people only consider the financial effects of a brain injury.
 However, brain injuries can affect communication, emotions, and behavior.
 This can have a direct effect on relationships with friends and family.
 Many family members and friends of someone who suffered a traumatic brain injury find that their loved one changed completely.

 If your brain injury affected your relationships with friends and family, you deserve brain injury compensation for that.